gokungbond/ecommerce_api/README.md

 We will implement access layers.
 Before your proceed in creating your first CRUD you must understand how the implementation works.
 If you didn't follow the implementation pattern, I will delete your code. also, you will ordering 1pc chicken mcdo for each member of this project.

 Don't make your code complicated. remove unnecessary the comments make your code clean as possible.
 If the code is not useful delete it.

+After creating your CRUD or any business process make sure to provide testing.
+Always remember, good code is judged by its testing.
+Always do testing.

 ## Project Sponsors
 [Angelo Calualhatian (UI/UX)](https://www.facebook.com/angelo.calualhatian.5)